Hit and Run Crimes in Pasco County

 - whether the driver knew that a crash occurred;

 - whether the driver knew that the crash caused property damage or personal injury; and

-- why the driver failed to stop or left the scene after initially stopping.
+- why the driver failed to stop or remain at the scene.

-In many of these cases, the investigator will find a motive for leaving the scene which might include:
+In many of these cases, the investigator will find a motive for leaving the scene, which might include the following:

 - having a suspended driver’s license;

 - not having insurance;

 - having contraband in the vehicle (a firearm, drugs, or open containers of alcohol);

 - being impaired by drugs or alcohol; or

 What Happens if You Leave the Scene of a Hit and Run with a Parked Car?